Ram20000/Website-Blocking-Tool/README.md

 # Website-Blocking-Tool
 This is a key word based website blocking tool which can be used as a chrome browser extention.
 Functions available in this Extention:
-- Time based Blocking
+- Time-Based Blocking: Block websites during specified hours.
-- Password Protection
+- Password Protection: Secure the extension settings with a password.
-- Keyword based Blocking
+- Keyword-Based Blocking: Block websites based on specified keywords.

 How to run this application:
 - Download zip file.